-Shopify has excellent user reviews for retailers looking to sell through multiple channels.
+Shopify user reviews are excellent for retailers looking to sell through multiple channels.
 If you are looking to have ecommerce with your brick-and-mortar store or already have a Shopify online store, Shopify POS is the best option for your business.
-If you are not looking to sell online, we recommend choosing a different system such as Square.
-Visit our Shopify POS Reviews Page for more information,
+However, some users report difficulty in customizing or changing sales tax rates.

 Shopify is the best option for retailers with ecommerce.
 This program also lets retailers switch between different pricing plans as needed.
 Visit Shopify’s website to get started with a free 14-day trial and receive your free card reader.

 ShopKeep: Best POS System for Cafes & Specialty Retailers

 ShopKeep is a cloud-based iPad POS system for retailers, cafes, and specialty shops.
 ShopKeep has detailed inventory and product tracking that is typically found in retail POS system but also has recipe and ingredient tracking, making it a great POS for bakeries or any cafe or retailer that also needs to sell food or beverages.

 ShopKeep has quote-based pricing, so contact ShopKeep for specific pricing for your business.
 However, ShopKeep generally has three POS monthly plans: Basic, Essential, and Advanced plans with slightly different features.
 Contact a ShopKeep representative for specific pricing and quotes.